Dilip Kumar Astik Independent AI Investment Risk Assessor Chartered Accountant - MIT Professional Courses in Data Science

 • Hidden Failure Modes: Feature leakage, state aliasing, reward hacking, evaluation bugs that survived weeks of review

-• Leadership Lessons: When to invest in RL, how to structure skeptical reviews, and when stopping is the correct decision
+• Leadership Lessons: When to invest in AI, how to structure skeptical reviews, and when stopping is the correct decision

 This is not a success story.
 It is a map of dead ends, written so others don't have to discover them the hard way.

-Written for: Executives & Board Members · CFOs, CROs, and Risk Leaders · Technology Leaders overseeing complex AI initiatives
+Written for: Board Members · CFOs and CROs · Technology Leaders overseeing AI initiatives

 Book 2: The Principles